-Ngaiwang Storybook Workshop
+Ngaiawang Storybook Workshop

 MLT’s Celena Aardenburg and RMMAC’s Cameron Rankine

 The day was filled with language, storytelling, art – and plenty of laughter.
-There was a strong shared feeling that learning Ngaiwang and passing it on to the next generation is of vital importance.
+There was a strong shared feeling that learning Ngaiawang and passing it on to the next generation is of vital importance.
 Participants were excited to tell their stories, so their children and grandchildren can begin learning the language through meaningful personal and local narratives.

 This workshop is part of MLT’s Pathways project, which aims to create employment and career pathways for Aboriginal community members to become Language Workers.
 Through Pathways workshops, participants can work on their own languages, produce learning resources, and build practical skills that support strong language use within their communities.